waldronlab/AppStatBio/Session1/README.md

+The built html version of this lecture is available [here](http://rpubs.com/lwaldron/TrentoSession1Lecture).

 Create a subdirectory here titled "yourusername_labexercises" and commit your Rmd files there for the week 1 lab exercises:

 1. [Getting Started](http://genomicsclass.github.io/book/pages/getting_started_exercises.html)